girlguidinghertfordshire/ggherts/privacy-policy/index.md

 This privacy notice was prepared to be as comprehensive as possible, but it does not include an exhaustive list of every aspect our collection and use of personal information.
 However, we would be happy to provide any further information or explanation about our practices.
 If you have any questions about this notice, please contact us using the details in the “Get in touch” section below.

-## Who ‘Girlguiding Hertfordshire’, ‘we’ or ‘us’ are:
+## Who ‘Girlguiding Hertfordshire’, ‘we’ or ‘us’ are

 "Girlguiding Hertfordshire", "Us", "We" or "Our" refers to the registered charity The Guide Association County of Hertfordshire, Registered Charity Number 274225.